igadmile/WildlifeWatchMap/README.md

 # Feature overview
 ![map overview](../screenshots/map-overview_2.jpg)

+When the line layer is hovered, it will be higlihted.

+Whan any of the features is clicked, the popup with the feature medadata will be displyed.

 ## Layer control
 - Choose which base map (Pozadinske karte) will be shown.
 - Choose which trails or POIs will be displayed.